California College Promise Grant

 - Special consideration factors for CalWORKs, EOPS, DSPS and Veteran students

 To file an appeal for the loss of BOGW, you will need to provide the following information and documents:

-1. File a Registration Prioity and/or Loss of BOGW Appeal Form (coming soon) to the Registration Office (Ocean Campus, Smith Hall, Room 118) for the semester in which you want to re-qualify for the BOGW.
+1. File a Loss of BOGW and/or Registration Appeal Form to the Registration Office (Ocean Campus, Smith Hall, Room 118) for the semester in which you want to re-qualify for the BOGW.

 2. A typed statement of your situation is required.